specklesystems/speckle-docs/user/unreal.md

 Our Unreal Engine Connector is in an **beta** stage of development. <br/>
 Currently, we only support **receiving geometry** (sending support is on our roadmap). <br/>

-We officially support Unreal Engine 4.26, 4.27, and 5.0 on Windows, Mac, and Linux platforms (other platforms untested).
+We officially support Unreal Engine 4.27 and newer 5.X versions on Windows, Mac, and Linux platforms (other platforms untested).

 Make sure to check out (and star :star: ) our Github repository: [https://github.com/specklesystems/speckle-unreal](https://github.com/specklesystems/speckle-unreal)
 If you have any thoughts or suggestions about this plugin, you're welcome to [discuss them in our forum](https://speckle.community/).